5 Principles That Increase the Odds of Massive Career Success

 This kind of political aptitude is a core skill necessary to navigating life’s challenges outside of one on one dynamics.
+The best man in your company does NOT always win, and anyone who expects a large organization to automatically recognize talent and operate in a true meritocracy is living in fantasyland.
 It’s not enough to be excellent and to have high integrity.
 One must be excellent, have high-integrity, have thick-skin, and apply those core competencies to the power dynamics within any organization.
 If you have a great plan that will unquestionably produce a strong company result, then you must present it in a way that makes the people in power recognize it as such.
 If you fail to do that, you’ve failed to provide your company that opportunity.

 Be able to navigate the political challenges of your workplace with elegance and a clear understanding of group dynamics.
 You cannot execute with competence and integrity without the ability to mobilize your organization to action.